medsriha/real-time-face-recognition/README.md

 `face_recognizer.py`

 3) The `face_recognizer.py` is the main script.
-The program will recognize the face according to the ID. i.e., If Joe has an ID = 1, his name should appear in the dictionary of `names.json` as attribute 1 like such:
+The script will recognize the face according to the ID. i.e., If Joe has an ID = 1, their name should appear in the dictionary of `names.json` as attribute 1 like such:

 ```json
 {